-Step 1 Verify that the card has the correct physical behavior by checking the LED on the physical card.
-A green ACT/SBY LED indicates an active card, and a red ACT/SBY LED indicates a failed card.
-If the LED is red, complete the Physically Replace a Card, on page 362 procedure and call Cisco TAC (1 800 553-2447).
+Step 1 AC that the card has the correct physical behavior by checking the LED on the physical card.
+A green SBY LED indicates an active card, and a red ACT/SBY LED indicates a failed card.
+If the LED is red, ete the Physically Replace a Card, on page 397 procedure and call Cisco TAC (1 800 553-2447).

-When you replace a card with an identical type of card, you do not need to make any changes to the database other than restoring the card port to the IS,AINS administrative state.

-- Step 2 Verify that there truly is a loss of input signal by completing the following steps: - a) In node view (single-shelf mode) or shelf view (multishelf mode), double-click the card to open the card view. - b) Verify the proper input power values by clicking one of the following tabs as appropriate: - c) Display the proper Power Failure Low threshold by clicking one of the following tabs as appropriate: - To view the alarm thresholds (as opposed to the warning thresholds), check the Alarm check box on the bottom-left of the Optics Thresholds tab and click Reset. - d) Compare the actual Power value with the Alarm Threshold value and complete one of the following actions: - If the Power value is less than the Fail Low threshold, go to Step 3, on page 228. - If the Power value is greater than the Fail Low threshold plus the alarm hysteresis (allowance value) default of 1 dBm, complete the Reset a Card in CTC, on page 359 procedure for the card.

-If the alarm does not clear, complete the Physically Replace a Card, on page 362 procedure and and call Cisco TAC (1 800 553-2447).

 Note When you replace a card with an identical type of card, you do not need to make any changes to the database other than restoring the card port to the IS,AINS administrative state.

-- Step 3 Verify the fiber continuity to the port by following site practices.
-Refer to the Network Reference chapter of the Configuration guide for a procedure to detect a fiber cut. - Step 4 Check the Internal Connections file generated by Cisco Transport Planner for the node where the errored card is located.
+Step 2 Ver that there truly is a loss of input signal by completing the following steps: node view (single-shelf mode) or shelf view (multishelf mode), double-click the card to open the card ew. b) rify the proper input power values by clicking one of the following tabs as appropriate: c) splay the proper Power Failure Low threshold by clicking one of the following tabs as appropriate: To view the alarm thresholds (as opposed to the warning thresholds), check the Alarm check box on the bottom-left of the Optics Thresholds tab and click Reset . d) ompare the actual Power value with the Alarm Threshold value and complete one of the following tions: • If the Power value is less than the Fail Low threshold, go to Step 3, on page 249. • If the Power value is greater than the Fail Low threshold plus the alarm hysteresis (allowance value) default of 1 dBm, complete the Reset a Card in CTC, on page 394 procedure for the card. the alarm does not clear, complete the Physically Replace a Card, on page 397 procedure and and call sco TAC (1 800 553-2447). te When you replace a card with an identical type of card, you do not need to make any changes to the database other than restoring the card port to the IS,AINS administrative state.
+Step 3 the fiber continuity to the port by following site practices.
+Refer to the Network Reference chapter of nfiguration guide for a procedure to detect a fiber cut.
+Step 4 the Internal Connections file generated by Cisco Transport Planner for the node where the errored card ted.
 If necessary, recable the node cabling in accordance with the MP file connections list.
-To cable a DWDM node, refer to the Turn Up a Node chapter in the Configuration guide. - Step 5 If the cabling is good, use an optical test set to measure the power value on the output port connected to the alarmed card.
+To cable a

+DWDM node, refer to the Turn Up a Node chapter in the Configuration guide.

+- Step 5 If the cabling is good, use an optical test set to measure the power value on the output port connected to the alarmed card.
 For specific procedures to use the test set equipment, consult the manufacturer.
 If the power difference reported is greater than 1 dBm (standard fiber jumper insertion loss is 0.3 dBm), clean the fiber according to site practice.
-If no site practice exists, complete the fiber-cleaning procedure in the Maintain the Node chapter of the Configuration guide.

-Note Unplugging the fiber can cause a traffic hit.
+If no site practice exists, complete the fiber-cleaning procedure in the Maintain the Node chapter of the Configuration guide. - Note Unplugging the fiber can cause a traffic hit.
 To avoid this, perform a traffic switch if possible.
-Refer to the Configuration guide for detailed information.

-Step 6 If the port on which the alarm is raised is connected to a remote CRS-1 or ASR 9000 series router, verify that the wavelength configured on the router interface is the same as that configured for the port.
-Check the router configuration by using these steps:

-a) Enter the following command on the router to validate the remote node configuration.
+Refer to the Configuration guide for detailed information. - Step 6 If the port on which the alarm is raised is connected to a remote CRS-1 or ASR 9000 series router, verify that the wavelength configured on the router interface is the same as that configured for the port.
+Check the router configuration by using these steps: - a) Enter the following command on the router to validate the remote node configuration.